aR7dx/pyqt6-pdf-qrcode/doc/documentation_EN.md

 > Do you have an idea?
 Don't hesitate to let us know!

-* **Video player**: a video player can be used, but a few changes are needed to make it work.
+* ~~**Video player**: a video player can be used, but a few changes are needed to make it work.~~
+* ~~**Site to generate qrcodes**: create a website for the application to generate qrcodes, which can be opened locally as the application supports html files.~~
 * **Recently opened files list**: database that stores the names of the most recently opened files and displays them to the user.
-* **Site to generate qrcodes**: create a website for the application to generate qrcodes, which can be opened locally as the application supports html files.
+* **Startup/admin menu**: a menu that can be used as a pre-home to add files or other prerequisites to the program.
+* **Integrated log console**: a program-integrated log console that appears when a certain action is performed, to display logs without leaving the application.

 <div id='madewith'/>